On the complement of nef divisors on projective manifolds: Introduction

-\begin{corollary1} Let $X'$ be a complex projective manifold, $\dim X'>1$, $Z$ be a connected analytic subset of codimension one that is the support of an effective nef divisor, $X:=X'\setminus Z$.
+\begin{corollary1} Let $X'$ be a complex projective manifold, $\dim X'>1$, $Z$ a connected analytic subset of codimension one supporting an effective nef divisor, $X:=X'\setminus Z$.
 Then $X$ is not Hartogs if and only if there exists a proper fibration $X\to C$ over an affine curve. \end{corollary1}